Chain¶

 "child Transfer".
 All N parent firings tag the child Transfer with

-their own parent_transfer_id — the L1
+their own transfer_parent_id — the L1

 <prefix>_transfer_parents matview derives the multi-parent set